0xPolygon/polygon-edge-docs/docs/consensus/pos-stake-unstake.md

 ## Setting up an N node cluster

-Setting up a cluster with the Polygon SDK is covered in the [setup IBFT locally](/docs/get-started/set-up-ibft-locally) / [setup IBFT on the cloud](/docs/get-started/set-up-ibft-on-the-cloud) sections.
+Setting up a cluster with the Polygon Edge is covered in the [setup IBFT locally](/docs/get-started/set-up-ibft-locally) / [setup IBFT on the cloud](/docs/get-started/set-up-ibft-on-the-cloud) sections.